 External beam radiation therapy (with or without brachytherapy) is effective in reducing the chances of the cancer coming back in the pelvis area following surgery.

 In primary radiation therapy for uterine cancer (where the patient is unable to have a hysterectomy for various reasons), the use of brachytherapy in addition to external beam radiation therapy enables the delivery of a higher dose of radiation therapy to the targeted area.
+This treatment can provide long term pelvic control depending on the pathology but would not be considered a cure.

 What Are the Side Effects of Radiation Therapy?